-Req.
-1 - The code generated is written in C for the MSV30262-SKP

-Req.
-2 - The code is well commented and easy to follow

-Req.
-3 - Your lab report should include the final build output from the builder

-Req.
-4 - The ULN2003 (also may be labeled a DS2003, MC1413) Darlington Transistor Driver chip will be attached to the via four output pins of one port.

-Req.
-5 - The stepper motor will be attached to the driver chip according to the instruction sheet provided in the stepper motor box.

-Req.
-6 - The general operation of the system is that the stepper motor will rotate 360 degrees in 60 seconds and (as close as possible) resemble the smooth sweep motion of a clock's second hand.

-Req.
-7 - The system will start out stationary (not running in a clockwise or counter-clockwise direction).
+- Req.
+1 The code generated is written in C for the MSV30626-SKP - Req.
+2 The code is well commented and easy to follow - Req.
+3 Your lab report should include the final build output from the builder - Req.
+4 The ULN2003 (also may be labeled a DS2003, MC1413) Darlington Transistor Driver chip will be attached to the via four output pins of one port. - Req.
+5 The stepper motor will be attached to the driver chip according to the instruction sheet provided in the - Req.
+6 The general operation of the system is that the stepper motor will rotate 360 degrees in 60 seconds and resemble the smooth sweep motion of a clock's second hand. - Req.
+7 The system will start out running in a clockwise direction.
 If SW2 is pressed, the motion will stay or switch to clockwise.
-If SW3 is pressed, the motion will stay or switch to counter-clockwise.

-Req.
-8 - The system will be powered by a 5v bench power supply.
+If SW3 is pressed, the motion will stay or switch to counterclockwise. - Req.
+8 The system will be powered by a 5v bench power supply.
 DO NOT power the stepper motor with a PC's power supply (through the USB Cable).
 Failure to satisfy this requirement will result in a grade of "0" for the lab.

-Req.
-9 - Interrupts should be used for the timing, not "delay" loops.
-This signal should also be routed to an output port.

-Req.
-10 - The logic analyzer will be attached to the following signals on the Renesas board: Port bit controlling motor winding A, B, C, D (BEFORE the Darlington Transistor Driver), a port bit connected to a timer which triggers every 1/96th of a second, switch SW2 and switch SW3.
-One analog line will be attached to the board system clock.

-Req.
-11 - The final report from lab 5 should be expanded to show two "screen shots", one showing the system working in the clockwise direction and one in the counterclockwise direction.
-The shot should show the events 1 second before and 10 seconds after SW2 and SW3 are pressed.